-Key Steps for Science During the Spring Window
+Key Steps During the Spring Assessment Window

-- 1. Recheck student demographic information. - 2.
-Consider district and school assessment schedules to ensure students complete all DLM testlets during the spring window. - 3.
+- 1. Recheck student demographic information - 2.
+Consider district and school assessment schedules to ensure students complete all DLM testlets during the spring assessment window. - 3.
 Schedule locations and times for assessment sessions. - 4.
-Administration tasks for science are in the Test Management tab in Educator Portal. - 5.
-Retrieve the Testlet Information Page (TIP) for the first testlet in Test Management.
-Gather needed materials before beginning the assessment, including printing the picture-response cards for testlets at the Initial linkage level. - 6.
-Assess the student on the first testlet in Student Portal. - 7.
-As other science testlets become available, retrieve the TIP, gather materials, and assess the student in Student Portal.
+Retrieve the Testlet Information Page (TIP) for the first testlet.
+Gather needed materials before beginning the assessment. - 5.
+Retrieve the student's username and password from Educator Portal. - 6.
+Using Student Portal, assess the student on the first testlet. - 7.
+As other testlets become available, retrieve the TIP, gather materials, and assess the student in Student Portal.